Noville, Switzerland: Education

 In Noville about 254 or (39.3%) of the population have completed non-mandatory upper secondary education, and 58 or (9.0%) have completed additional higher education (either university or a Fachhochschule).
 Of the 58 who completed tertiary schooling, 53.4% were Swiss men, 27.6% were Swiss women, 12.1% were non-Swiss men.

 In the 2009/2010 school year there were a total of 93 students in the Noville school district.
 In the Vaud cantonal school system, two years of non-obligatory pre-school are provided by the political districts.
 During the school year, the political district provided pre-school care for a total of 205 children of which 96 children (46.8%) received subsidized pre-school care.
 The canton's primary school program requires students to attend for four years.
 There were 49 students in the municipal primary school program.
 The obligatory lower secondary school program lasts for six years and there were 44 students in those schools.

 As of 2000, there were 12 students in Noville who came from another municipality, while 86 residents attended schools outside the municipality.

 Charlie Chaplin Incident

 On 1 March 1978, Charlie Chaplin's coffin was dug up and stolen from its grave by two unemployed mechanics, Roman Wardas and Gantcho Ganev.
-The body was held for ransom in an attempt to extort money from his widow, Oona Castilla Chaplin.
+The body was held for ransom in an attempt to extort money from his widow, Oona Chaplin.
 The pair were caught in a large police operation in May, and Chaplin's coffin was found buried in a field in Noville.